 As sound travels through water, it creates a series of pressure disturbances (see Appendix C of the IHA application).
 Frequency is the number of complete cycles a sound or pressure wave occurs per unit of time (measured in cycles per second, or Hertz (Hz)).
 The Navy has characterized low-, mid-, or high-frequency active sonars as follows:

-- Mid-frequency active sonar (LFAS)—From 1 to 10 kHz (mid-frequency source sources will not be used during any Q-20 test operations)
+- Mid-frequency active sonar (LFAS)—From 1 to 10 kHz (mid-frequency source sources will not be used during any Q-20 test operations); and

-- High-frequency active sonar (HFAS)—Above 10 kHz (only high-frequency sound sources would be used during Q-20 test operations)
+- High-frequency active sonar (HFAS)—Above 10 kHz (only high-Start Printed Page 47284frequency sound sources would be used during Q-20 test operations).